Haksell/kfs/README.md

 -   [ ] finish 2nd edition
 -   [ ] `exit_qemu` from https://github.com/Haksell/os_blog_v2 without `x86_64` crate
 -   [ ] call `exit_qemu` on `Esc` command
+-   [ ] optimize vga history with a ring buffer
 -   [ ] `qemu` in terminal like lsimanic (`-display curses` with a black screen)
 -   [ ] nice help menu with `Code page 437` border characters (kfs-2)
 -   [ ] use KVM on top of QEMU?